Skip to content

 How many days are enough for Bordeaux?

-There is so much to see and do in Bordeaux that I’d recommend 7 days so you get to enjoy the experience.
+There is so much to see and do in Bordeaux that I’d recommend 7 days to fully enjoy the experience.
 But if you only have one day in Bordeaux, you’ll still have enough time for the highlights.

 What is the famous street in Bordeaux?